artpar/artpar.github.io/content.en/posts/how-lombok-works.md

  Automate your logging variables, and much more.
 ```

 This post is not a guide to use lombok, you can find plenty of them with a search.
-This post is about how the magic of lombok works.
-Lombok is one of those libraries that work so flawlessly that I had never needed to think about how it really works under the hood.
+This post is about how the lombok works internally.
+Lombok is one of those libraries that works so flawlessly that I never had to think about how it really works under the hood.
 That was until I wanted to do something technically similar (bytecode rewriting without using a java-agent).

 Here is a brief summary of what lies ahead